-In our last blog, we discussed how to acquire customers - and how to help those customers best understand how our products and services fit their needs.
-When we do acquire a customer, we inevitably enter a honeymoon phase.
-It’s a wonderful time because our client trusts us, sees the value of our products or service, has high expectations and is excited to be working with us!
+Previously, we discussed how to acquire customers - and how to help those customers see how your products and services fit their needs.
+Often, when a new customer is acquired a “honeymoon phase” begins: everyone is happy and excited to do business together, and positive energy abounds.
+It’s a wonderful time because your customer trusts you, sees the value of your products or service, and anticipates a solution to their needs!

 Meet Those High Expectations!